Bioresorbable Vascular Scaffolds: The Future in Our Hands?

 - Evidence review of the literature

-Dr Peter O’Kane has been a Consultant Interventional Cardiologist at Royal Bournemouth Hospital for over 8 years.
+Dr Peter O’Kane has been a consultant interventional cardiologist at Royal Bournemouth Hospital for more than 8 years.
 This is currently the UK’s highest volume non-surgical PCI centre and he annually performs more than 450 PCI cases.
 The case mix is complex particularly amongst the many elderly patients who have multi-vessel coronary disease which includes extensively calcified lesions, bifurcations including left main stem and chronic total occlusions.

-He is committed to teaching and is a National Proctor for Rotational atherectomy and Optical Frequency Domain Imaging (OFDI), European proctor for laser atherectomy and International proctor for the Axxess dedicated bifurcation stent and Absorb.
-He has trained Consultant colleagues from the UK, Europe and Asia in the multiple adjunctive devices in PCI, intra-coronary imaging and with particular relevance to this presentation, the implantation techniques and rationale for use of Absorb.
+He is committed to teaching and is a National Proctor for Rotational Atherectomy and Optical Frequency Domain Imaging (OFDI), European proctor for laser atherectomy and International proctor for the Axxess dedicated bifurcation stent and Absorb.
+He has trained consultant colleagues from the UK, Europe and Asia in the multiple adjunctive devices in PCI, intracoronary imaging and the implantation techniques and rationale for use of Absorb.

-He has published over 35 manuscripts in the last decade including original work, international collaboration and case studies.
-He has authored 10 book chapters particularly related to laser atherectomy.
+He has published more than 35 manuscripts in the last decade and has authored 10 book chapters.